googleapis/google-cloud-ruby/google-cloud-storage_batch_operations-v1/README.md

 # Ruby Client for the Storage Batch Operations V1 API

-API Client library for the Storage Batch Operations V1 API

-google-cloud-storage_batch_operations-v1 is the official client library for the Storage Batch Operations V1 API.
+Cloud Storage Batch Operations is a Cloud Storage capability that lets you perform operations on billions of objects in a serverless manner.

 https://github.com/googleapis/google-cloud-ruby